Salvatore Lima: Death

 The Mafia had counted on Lima and Andreotti to appoint Corrado Carnevale to review the sentence.
 Carnevale, known as "the sentence killer", had overturned many Mafia convictions on the slenderest of technicalities previously.
-Carnevale, however, had to withdraw due to pressure from the public and from Giovanni Falcone – who at the time had moved to the ministry of Justice.
-Falcone was backed by the minister of Justice Claudio Martelli despite the fact that he served under Prime Minister Andreotti.
+Carnevale had to withdraw due to pressure from the public and from Giovanni Falcone, who at the time had moved to the ministry of Justice.
+Despite the fact that he served under an Andreotti-led government, Falcone was backed by the minister of Justice Claudio Martelli.
 In 1998, several Mafia bosses were sentenced to life in prison for Lima's murder, including Salvatore Riina.
 Tommaso Buscetta, moved by the deaths of Falcone and Borsellino, decided to break his long silence on ties between politics and Cosa Nostra.
 He acknowledged that he had known Lima since the late 1950s.
-On 16 November 1992 Buscetta testified before the Antimafia Commission presided by Luciano Violante about the links between Cosa Nostra and Salvo Lima and Giulio Andreotti.
-He indicated Salvo Lima as the contact of the Mafia in Italian politics.
-"Salvo Lima was, in fact, the politician to whom Cosa Nostra turned most often to resolve problems for the organisation whose solution lay in Rome," Buscetta testified.
-Other collaborating witnesses confirmed that Lima had been specifically ordered to "fix" the appeal of the Maxi Trial with Italy's Court of Cassation and had been murdered because he failed to do so.
+On 16 November 1992, Buscetta testified before the Antimafia Commission presided by Luciano Violante about the links between Cosa Nostra and Lima and Andreotti.
+He indicated Lima as the contact of the Mafia in Italian politics.
+Buscetta testified: "Salvo Lima was, in fact, the politician to whom Cosa Nostra turned most often to resolve problems for the organisation whose solution lay in Rome."

-"I knew that for any problems requiring a solution in Rome, Lima was the man we turned to," according to another pentito Gaspare Mutolo.
-"Lima was killed because he did not uphold, or couldn’t uphold, the commitments he had made in Palermo (…) The verdict of the Supreme Court was a disaster.
-After the Supreme Court verdict we felt we were lost.
+Other collaborating witnesses confirmed that Lima had been specifically ordered to fix the appeal of the Maxi Trial with the Supreme Court of Cassation and had been murdered because he failed to do so.
+Gaspare Mutolo stated: "I knew that for any problems requiring a solution in Rome, Lima was the man we turned to.
+Lima was killed because he did not uphold, or couldn’t uphold, the commitments he had made in Palermo ...
+The verdict of the Supreme Court was a disaster.
+After the Supreme Court verdict, we felt we were lost.
 That verdict was like a dose of poison for the mafiosi, who felt like wounded animals.
-That’s why they carried out the massacres.
+That's why they carried out the massacres.
 Something had to happen.
 I was surprised when people who had eight years of a prison sentence still to serve started giving themselves up.
 Then they killed Lima and I understood."
 According to Mutolo, "Lima was killed because he was the greatest symbol of that part of the political world which, after doing favours for Cosa Nostra in exchange for its votes, was no longer able to protect the interests of the organisation at the time of its most important trial."